SeldonIO/seldon-core/docs-gb/installation/production-environment/README.md

     serviceGRPCPrefix: "http2-"
     ```
     This configuration installs Seldon Core 2 operator across an entire Kubernetes cluster.
-    You can configure the installation to deploy the Seldon Core 2 operator in a specific namespace.
+To perform `cluster-wide` operations, create `ClusterRoles` and ensure you have the necessary permissions during deployment.
+With cluster-wide operations, you can create `SeldonRuntimes` in any namespace.
+You can also set the configuration to deploy the Seldon Core 2 operator in a specific namespace.
 To do this, set `clusterwide` to `false` in the `components-values.yaml` file.

-4. Change to the directory that contains the `components-values.yaml` file and then install Seldon Core 2 operator in the namespace `seldon-system`.
+5. Change to the directory that contains the `components-values.yaml` file and then install Seldon Core 2 operator in the namespace `seldon-mesh`.

     ```bash
      helm upgrade seldon-core-v2-components seldon-charts/seldon-core-v2-setup \
      --version 2.8.5 \
      -f components-values.yaml \
-     --namespace seldon-system \
+     --namespace seldon-mesh \
      --install
     ```
     To install Seldon Core 2 operator in a specific namespace `seldon`.